Pain Diagnosis

 Advanced Endodontic Specialists

 A pain diagnosis helps you understand why your teeth feel sore or bothersome.
-At Advanced Endodontic Specialists in South Barrington, Illinois, endodontist Jeffery Linden, DDS, uses his technical expertise to diagnose your dental problem.
-Utilizing imaging and other forms of testing, Dr. Linden can determine the source of your pain and then recommend a treatment approach.
+At Advanced Endodontic Specialists in South Barrington, Illinois, our specialists use advanced technical expertise to diagnose your dental problem.
+Utilizing imaging and other forms of testing, we can determine the source of your pain and then recommend a treatment approach.
 To book an appointment for pain diagnosis, call Advanced Endodontic Specialists or schedule a visit online today.

 Pain diagnosis Q & A